 The Highvale End Land Use Area Structure Plan (ASP or Plan) establishes a planning framework for future land use in the area known as TransAlta's Highvale Mine and surrounding lands which include the Hamlet of Keephills.
-This ASP provides a future land use concept for the area; it integrates recreational uses with designated environmental areas, identifies a transportation network, and aligns with the community's vision:
+This ASP provides a future land use concept for the area; it integrates future development opportunities, agricultural and recreational uses with-designated environmental areas include the Hamlet of Keephills.
+This ASP provides a future land use concept for the area; it integrates future development opportunities, agricultural and recreational uses with-designated environmental areas include the Hamlet of Keephills.
+This ASP provides a future land use concept for the area; it integrates millot development opportunities, agricultural and recreational uses include the Hamlet of Keephills.
+This ASP provides a future land use concept for the area; it integrates millot development opportunities, agricultural and recreational uses include the Hamlet of Keephills.